orbitalchicken/Roadmap/README.md

 GNOME/GTK
 ---------
-	gcalctool downgraded to 6.4.1.1 (menubar regression)
-	evince downgraded to 3.6 (menu + UI regressions) file-roller downgraded to 3.6 (menubar)
+	extend Canonical patch to all DE for gnome-calculator (menubar regression) evince downgraded to 3.6 (menu + UI regressions) file-roller downgraded to 3.6 (menubar)
 	gnome-disk-utility downgraded to 3.0.2 (UI regression)
-	gnome-system-log downgraded to 3.4 (menu + UI) gnome-system-monitor downgraded to 3.6 with system tab removed (menu + UI) baobab downgraded to 3.4
+	gnome-system-log downgraded to 3.4 (menu + UI) gnome-system-monitor downgraded to 3.6 with system tab removed (menu + UI)

 Mint Tools
 ----------